 In the past, we have issued and have assumed, pursuant to the SBS acquisition, options and warrants to acquire common stock.
 To the extent these outstanding options are ultimately exercised, there will be dilution to investors.
 In addition, conversion of some or all of the remaining \$37.3 million aggregate principal amount of convertible subordinated notes that we issued in June and July 2003 will dilute the ownership interests of investors.
-Investors may experience further dilution of their investment if we raise capital through the sale of additional equity securities or convertible debt securities.
+Investors may experience further dilution of their investment if we raise capital through the sale of additional equity securities or debt securities or grant additional stock options to employees and consultants.
 Any sales in the public market of the common stock issuable upon such conversion could adversely affect prevailing market prices for our common stock.